einat/nddrylliog-blog/working-with-me.md

   * **Get sensitive when I disagree with your ideas**.
 If you ask me for my opinion, be ready for honest feedback - it is what you pay me for, after all!
-There is only one business where you can make money sucking each other's cock, and this I don't work in it.
+There is only one business where you can make money sucking each other's cocks, and I don't work in that business.
 While talking on the idea level, there are no feelings involved, no tone, no personal bullshit.
 Just ideas, and a rational discussion about its pros and its cons.